needle-mirror/com.unity.netcode/Documentation~/testing/metrics.md

 There are two ways to gather metrics in Netcode for Entities:

 * Use the [Network Profiler tool](network-profiler.md) by selecting **Window** > **Multiplayer** > **Network Debugger** in the Editor.
 This provides you with a simple web interface to view metrics.
-* Create a [`GhostMetricsMonitorComponent`](https://docs.unity3d.com/Packages/com.unity.netcode@latest?subfolder=/api/Unity.NetCode.GhostMetricsMonitor.html) singleton and populate it with the data points you want to monitor.
+* Create a [`GhostMetricsMonitor`](xref:Unity.NetCode.GhostMetricsMonitor) singleton and populate it with the data points you want to monitor.
 This allows you to access the metrics programmatically and use them in your project logic or for custom monitoring solutions.

 The following example creates a singleton containing all available data metrics.